connervieira/HealthBox-Legacy/METRICS.md

 ### Weight

 [weight (kg), time measured]
+The `weight` metric is for recording the user's weight over time, in kilograms.

 ### Height

 [height (m), time measured]
+The `height` metric is for recording the user's height over time, in meters.

 ### Biological Sex

 [gender at birth]
+The `biological sex` metric is used to store the user's biological gender, at birth.
+It is a one character string that can be 'M' for male, 'F' for female, or 'I' for intersex.
+This metric is seperate from the `gender` metric, and they shouldn't be used interchangably.
+For calculations dependent on sex, like motabolism, this metric should be used instead of the `gender` metric.

 ### Gender

 [gender identity]
+The `gender` metric is used to define the user's psychological gender identity.
+It can be any short string, but for sake of standardization it's advised to be something like "male", "female", "non-binary", or another commonly defined gender identity.

+### Sexuality

+[sexuality]
+The `sexuality` metric is used to define the user's sexuality, in terms of who they are attracted to.
+It is represented by a 1 character string, and can be "S" for straight (attracted to the opposite biological sex), "G" for gay (attracted to the same biological sex), "B" for bi-sexual (attracted to both biological sexes), or "A" for asexual (not attracted to either biological gender).

 ### Body Temperature

 [body temperature (c), time measured]
+This metric stores a measurement of the user's body temperature at a given time, measured in Celcius.

 ### Electrodermal Activity

 [measurement (μS), time measured]
+The `electrodermal activity` metric measures the user's skin's electrodermal activity, which is an indicator of how much sweat is present.

 ### Waist Circumference